How Depression Symptoms In Women Are Different From Those In Men

 Depression is a mental health condition, but it can have physical symptoms as well.
 Some examples of physical symptoms include maintaining a healthy weight and healthy sleep habits.
 Some people may experience loss of interest and low energy or spend a lot of time sleeping.
 Others have difficulty sleeping and don’t get rest at all, contributing to their low energy.

-Similarly, some people experiencing symptoms of depression don’t have the energy to make healthy foods and gain weight as a result.
+Similarly, some people experiencing symptoms or signs of depression don’t have the energy to make healthy foods and gain weight as a result.
 Others experience loss of appetite and lose weight.
 It’s important to be aware that eating disorders are mental health conditions that can be related to depression.
 While some men experience eating disorders, researchers believe that it is roughly twice as common in women.

 Communication